 CMH’s Mission

-To assure, through the development and support of high quality, coordinated systems, that children with special health care needs and their families obtain comprehensive care and services that are family-centered, community-based, and culturally sensitive.
+To assure, through the development and support of high quality, coordinated systems, that children with special healthcare needs and their families obtain comprehensive care and services that are family-centered, community-based, and culturally sensitive.

 How can CMH help my child?

-CMH has three programs to help children with special healthcare needs.*
+CMH has three programs to help children with special healthcare needs:

-Diagnostic Program – rules out or diagnoses a special healthcare need or establishes a treatment plan.
+Diagnostic Program — Rules out or diagnoses a special healthcare need or establishes a treatment plan.

 How can I get more information?

-To talk to a Clermont County Public Health Nurse, please call 513-735-8400
+To connect with a Clermont County Public Health Nurse for more information about CMH, please call (513) 735-8400.